Selloff or Market Correction? Either Way, Here's What to Do NextSee Overvalued Stocks

 By Nick Carey

-The automakers are struggling with weak demand in China and the United States and a potential trade war between Beijing and the EU as the bloc prepares to finalise import tariffs on Chinese electric vehicles over alleged subsidies.
+The companies are struggling with weak demand in China and the United States and a potential trade war between Beijing and the European Union as the EU prepares to finalise import tariffs on Chinese electric vehicles, imposed over alleged subsidies.

-British luxury carmaker Aston Martin also issued a full-year profit warning on Monday, partly blaming falling demand in China, as Mercedes-Benz (OTC:MBGAF) and BMW (ETR:BMWG) also did earlier this month.
+British luxury carmaker Aston Martin also partly blamed falling demand in China for a full-year profit warning on Monday, as did Mercedes-Benz (OTC:MBGAF) and BMW (ETR:BMWG) earlier this month.

-Shares in Stellantis were down nearly 11%, hitting their lowest since December 2022 as investors digested the scale of the world No. 4 automaker's problems.
+Shares in Stellantis, long popular with investors but now seen as acting too slowly to address problems in the U.S. market, fell nearly 15% and hit their lowest since December 2022.
 Stellantis shares have lost 38% in value this year, making it Europe's worst performing automaker.

 The latest warnings follow Volkswagen's announcement late on Friday that it was cutting its 2024 profit outlook for the second time in under three months.
 Its shares were down a little over 2.8% in mid-morning trading on Monday.

-The German car giants have been reliant on China for around a third of their sales and have been hit by a weaker economy there and fiercer competition from domestic Chinese automakers and a vicious EV price war.
+The German car giants have been reliant on China for around a third of their sales and have been hit by the weaker economy there, fiercer competition from domestic Chinese automakers and a vicious price war in the electric vehicles (EV) market.

-Falling European demand has not helped either.
-New car sales in the European Union fell 18.3% in August to their lowest in three years with double-digit losses in major markets Germany, France and Italy and sliding electric vehicle sales.
+Falling European demand has not helped.
+New car sales in the EU fell 18.3% in August to their lowest in three years with double-digit losses in major markets Germany, France and Italy and sliding EV sales.

-Much of Stellantis' problems, however, stem from North America.
+But many of Stellantis' problems stem from North America.

-The expensive Jeeps and pickup trucks that Stellantis sells in the lucrative U.S. market have generated virtually all of its profits since the automaker was formed out of the merger of FCA and PSA in 2021 and have made its profit margins the envy of its mainstream peers.
+The expensive Jeeps and pickup trucks it sells in the U.S. market have generated virtually all its profits since the automaker was formed by the 2021 merger of FCA and PSA, and have made its profit margins the envy of its mainstream peers.

-As a consequence Stellantis has slashed its adjusted profit margin for the year to between 5.5% to 7%, down from double digit and warn of negative cash flow of between 5 billion euros ($5.6 billion) and 10 billion euros.
+As a consequence Stellantis has slashed its adjusted profit margin for the year to between 5.5% and 7%, down from double digits, and warned of negative cash flow of between 5 billion euros ($5.6 billion) and 10 billion euros.

-Forward 12-month price-earnings ratios, a measure of a company's market value, for the three biggest European carmakers - VW, Stellantis and Renault (EPA:RENA), are around 3, much lower than U.S. rivals, GM and Ford (NYSE:F), and Toyota (NYSE:TM) - the world's largest carmaker.
+Forward 12-month price-earnings ratios, a measure of a company's market value, for the three biggest European carmakers - VW, Stellantis and Renault (EPA:RENA) - are around 3, much lower than U.S. rivals, GM and Ford (NYSE:F), and the world's largest carmaker, Toyota (NYSE:TM).

 They are also struggling to sell the EVs they are making, while investing large sums to develop new, more affordable models.